 Shepherd With Flock, 9 1/2” high.
 The construction of the base (underside) is shown in the third photo.
 The fact that the Cybis signature is in brown paint script rather than having been applied with a stamp suggests that this piece was probably created in the late, rather than early, 1950s.
 The penciled number 2108 is the mold/design number that for some reason was not cleaned off before it left the studio.

-Camel(s), supposedly 8″ high according to Cybis literature but cited as only 6.5″ high according to seller listings.
-The extra 1.5″ may reflect the presence of a base (more about that below.)
-There are two camels shown in the black and white photo in Cybis in Retrospect and it may be that they were sold as a pair because both that book and the 1979 catalog list this as plural (camels, rather than camel.)
+Camel(s), 8″ high and the only item in the set that was not placed on a base.
+There are two camels shown in the black and white photo in Cybis in Retrospect and it may be that they were sold as a pair because both that book and the 1979 catalog list this as plural (camels rather than camel.)
 They were priced at $12.50 for the white bisque and $15 for the color version.

 Cybis did not use all of Atlantic’s nativity molds; for instance there was a kneeling camel, a donkey, and a cow which do not appear in the Cybis groupings.

 This one is called Pillar of Families and is 11 ½” high.
-Originally (in the 1950s) this group was called “Holy Family” which of course invited confusion with the smaller and contemporaneous nativity group by the same name, so at some point this was renamed Pillar of Families.
+It is possible that in the 1950s this piece was called “Holy Family” which of course invited confusion with the smaller and contemporaneous nativity mural by the same name, so at some point this was renamed Pillar of Families.
 It too was made in both white bisque and color.
 The white version continued to be made until 1964, and appears on a 1963 price list at $50 although the color one (which may have sold for $75 at the end) does not.

 Notice that is is on the convex decorated base, so the one in the photograph was probably made during the 1950s — although I have no idea whether they changed the base for the 1960s version.
-This was never part of the original Nativity Porcelain Murals set and so Cybis may not have felt the need to change it after that set was retired.
+Despite the matching base, this piece was never part of the original Nativity Porcelain Murals set.

 Cybis did not produce another nativity set for twenty-two years, until 1982 when they introduced an entirely new series called The First Christmas which also included a related — but entirely different! — “Holy Family” sculpture.